Personal Bitcoin Self-Custody Guidance

 Built for independence

-The goal is for you to understand your own setup and feel confident managing it yourself.
-Annual check-ins, a setup refresh, or help navigating a change in your situation can always be booked separately when you need it.
+The goal is for you to understand your own setup and manage it confidently.
+Further sessions can always be booked when you need them.

 Client Experiences